'It's Only The Start, You Know?' – Louth's Michael McDonald Eyes Big Future

 “So a bit of a mentor for me as well and he’s helped me out big time.
 The decision was pretty easy to move to Sydney, to be honest.”

-Having the opportunity to train with world-class players like Michael Hooper and Kurtley Beale on a daily basis would have no doubt been a contributing factor in the making the move too.
+The opportunity to train with world-class players, such as Michael Hooper and Kurtley Beale, on a daily basis would also have no doubt been a contributing factor in the making the move.

 “You’ve just got to be a sponge around those lads, they’ve got so much experience in the game and they’re some of the best players in the world.
 They’re up there with some of the best in the world.
 They’re really good lads as well.
 They look after us younger guys who are just coming into the programme.